twistedmacaroni/thepasswordle/README.md

 # How to use it

 1. Clone the repo
-2. Run npm install to get everything you need
+2. Run `npm install` to get everything you need
 3. Ensure that you have MetaMask installed with MegaETH testnet configured
 4. Run `npm start` to begin the development server
 5. Attach your MetaMask wallet when asked
+6. The server-based functions and actions require you to confirm them from your MetaMask wallet, so don't feel confused if the 'Processing...' doesn't go away, it's probably there because your confirmation awaits.

 # Future development